How to Determine a Dog's Quality of Life

 An Example of a Quality of Life Scale

 This is just an example of a typical quality of life scale.
-One of the first most interesting and and thorough scales was crafted by Dr. Villalobos a veterinarian in order to help dog owners and veterinarians to come to a decision or at least a discussion and thoughts.
+One of the first most interesting and thorough scales was crafted by Dr. Villalobos a veterinarian in order to help dog owners and veterinarians to come to a decision or at least a discussion and thoughts.
 HHHHHMM stands for Hurt, Hunger, Hydration, Hygiene, Mobility and 'More Good Days than Bad''.
-To see the actual and original scale with points assigned visit this Link.

-In the midst of several uncertainities, there are not many things in life as certain as death.
-And when our beloved dog's time comes close, as much as we would want to post pone death and keep our loyal friend with us, it is unfortunate than eventually, that dreaded time will come.
+In the midst of several uncertainties, there are not many things in life as certain as death.
+And when our beloved dog's time comes close, as much as we would want to postpone death and keep our loyal friend with us, it is unfortunate than eventually, that dreaded time will come.
 With quality of life in mind, most owners can make the best decision for their dogs.

 - What happens during a pet's euthanasia appointment